tonykolomeytsev/youbot_devcontainer/README.md

     <img src="https://github.com/tonykolomeytsev/youbot_devcontainer/raw/master/media/screenshot11.png">
 </p>

 Press `F7` to build the project.
+Press `Shift` + `F5` to run project without debugging.
 After a successful build, the `./bin` folder will contain an executable file.

 <p align="center">
     <img src="https://github.com/tonykolomeytsev/youbot_devcontainer/raw/master/media/screenshot12.png">
 </p>

+## How to reuse

+Once you're done with the project, just close VSCode and stop the container in docker (either via the terminal or via Docker Desktop).

+Don't delete the container.
+When you want to return to it, just start it again and connect to it from VSCode.
+You only need to configure extensions in VSCode for each container once.

+## Project status

+The project is in progress and is being developed just for fun.
+Additional features will be added in the future.